remirobert/AppCoordinator-Segue/README.md

 #Example

-A very simple example projet was made to test the concept.
+ - A very simple example projet was made to test the concept.

 This controller has 2 segues, one to login an user, the other one to display the menu.
-But it still pretty clean, because the magic is happening in the coordinator.
+But it doesn't show any navigation code, because the magic is happening in the coordinator.
 ```swift
 class WelcomeViewController: UIViewController, Coordinated {